lucarin91/WS-seminar/slides.md

 # HTTP Authentication Framework
-Originally standardized in **rfc2617** by IETF(Internet Engineering Task Force) and than updated with:
+Originally standardised in **rfc2617** by IETF and than updated with:

 - rfc7617 "The 'Basic' HTTP Authentication Scheme"